exceptionless/Website/content/news/2023/2023-03-28-exceptionless.javascript-3.0.0-released.md

 This release includes a plethora of new features and fixes, such as:

-- Support for serializing event data with a maxDepth
+- Support for serializing event data with a `maxDepth`.
+As part of this we did a lot of work to add a [prune implementation](https://github.com/exceptionless/Exceptionless.JavaScript/blob/v3.0.0/packages/core/src/Utils.ts#L193-L367) that handles all cases like circular references, Typed Arrays, Unsupported types (E.G., Buffers) and more
 - Improved handling of different promise rejection error types
 - Ignoring errors created by browser extensions
 - Session management improvements